Understanding the nutrition facts label to help you find the healthiest packaged foods and drinks

 - 2 Minutes Read

-Calories now appear in a large, bold font, making it easier to read, especially for busy shoppers who need to make quick decisions.
-If you are striving to lose weight, you'll want to pay close attention to this information as eating more calories than your body needs results in weight gain.
+Calories appear in a large, bold font, making it easy to read, especially for busy shoppers who need to make quick decisions.
+If you are striving to lose weight, you’ll want to pay close attention to this information as eating more calories than your body needs results in weight gain.

 Daily Values are the recommended amounts of a certain nutrient to consume (and in some cases, not exceed) in a day.
 Daily Values are also used to calculate the percent daily value on the label.
 This information helps figure out if an item is low or high in a specific nutrient, which is important information when trying to find the healthiest packaged foods.
-The Daily Values were updated for nutrients such as sodium, dietary fiber, and vitamin D. To learn more about the Daily Value changes check out:
+The Daily Values were updated for nutrients such as sodium, dietary fiber, and vitamin D. To learn more about the Daily Value changes check out: Daily Value on the Nutrition and Supplement Facts Label

 MyNetDiary allows you to personalize the Daily Values using a feature called percent of my nutrition targets.
 This feature lets you compare foods and understand how they impact your own personal percent daily value.

-Another significant revision, potassium and vitamin D are now required on the food label.
+Potassium and vitamin D are now required on the food label.
 These nutrients are generally under-consumed by Americans.
 Interestingly, vitamin A and vitamin C no longer show up on the food label.

 The definition of what counts as dietary fiber was also expanded on the new label.
 Specifically, the FDA broadened their definition of dietary fiber to include both natural and synthetic fiber, if there was evidence to show the type of added fiber in a product was beneficial to human health.
-For more information about the updates to the definition of dietary fiber check out:
+For more information about the updates to the definition of dietary fiber check out: Questions and Answers on Dietary Fiber

 While the healthiest foods and drinks do not come in a box or bag, not everything in a package is bad for you.
-Take a few minutes to familiarize yourself with the new nutrition facts label.
-Then you'll feel more confident in making informed decisions about the healthiest packaged foods to take home to your friends and family!
+Take a few minutes to familiarize yourself with the nutrition facts label.
+Then you’ll feel more confident in making informed decisions about the healthiest packaged foods to take home to your friends and family!

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Nutrients->Food label